Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Will the levy make my hypo treatment of choice more expensive?

-We won’t know the full impact until late in 2018.
-We'll be keeping a close eye on this, as will the government.
+We won’t know the full impact until the changes are confirmed and introduced, but we'll be keeping a close eye on this, as will the government.
+It is also possible that these products may increase in price for reasons other than the sugar content.

 What other products can I use to treat hypos?